Start Printed Page 67322

-Any member of the public interested in presenting oral comments to the IACC must notify the Contact Person listed on this notice by 5:00 p.m.
-ET on Friday, April 6, 2018 with their request to present oral comments at the meeting, and a written/electronic copy of the oral presentation/statement must be submitted by 5:00 p.m.
-ET on Tuesday, April 10, 2018.
+Public Comments: Any member of the public interested in presenting oral comments to the Committee must notify the Contact Person listed on this notice by 5:00 p.m.
+ET on Friday, January 4, 2019 with their request to present oral comments at the meeting, and a written/electronic copy of the oral presentation/statement must be submitted by 5:00 p.m.
+ET on Tuesday, January 8, 2019.

-A limited number of slots for oral comment are available, and in order to ensure that as many different individuals are able to present throughout the year as possible, any given individual only will be permitted to present oral comments once per calendar year (2018).
+A limited number of slots for oral comments are available, and to ensure that as many different individuals can present throughout the year as possible, any given individual only will be permitted to present oral comments once per calendar year (2019).
 Only one representative of an organization will be allowed to present oral comments in any given meeting; other representatives of the same group may provide written comments.
 If the oral comment session is full, individuals who could not be accommodated are welcome to provide written comments instead.
-Comments to be read or presented in the meeting will be assigned a 3-5 minute time slot depending on the number of comments, but a longer version may be submitted in writing for the record.
-Commenters going beyond their allotted time in the meeting may be asked to conclude immediately in order to allow other comments and presentations to proceed on schedule.
+Comments to be read or presented in the meeting will be assigned a 3-5 minutes time slot depending on the number of comments, but a longer version may be submitted in writing for the record.
+Commenters going beyond their allotted time in the meeting may be asked to conclude immediately to allow other comments and presentations to proceed on schedule.

 In the 2016-2017 IACC Strategic Plan, the IACC listed the “Spirit of Collaboration” as one of its core values, stating that, “We will treat others with respect, listen with open minds to the diverse views of people on the autism spectrum and their families, thoughtfully consider community input, and foster discussions where participants can comfortably where participants can comfortably offer opposing opinions.”
 In keeping with this core value, the IACC and the NIMH Office of Autism Research Coordination (OARC) ask that members of the public who provide public comments or participate in meetings of the IACC also seek to treat others with respect and consideration in their communications and actions, even when discussing issues of genuine concern or disagreement.

-Visitors will be asked to sign in and show one form of identification (for example, a government-issued photo ID, driver's license, or passport) at the Start Printed Page 5638meeting registration desk during the check-in process.
+Security: Visitors will be asked to sign in and show one form of identification (for example, a government-issued photo ID, driver's license, or passport) at the meeting registration desk during the check-in process.
 Pre-registration is recommended.
 Seating will be limited to the room capacity and seats will be on a first come, first served basis, with expedited check-in for those who are pre-registered.

 Meeting schedule subject to change.